pandallel/quilt/memory-bank/progress.md

 ## Current Status

-- Core pipeline (Discovery -> Cutting) is functional with both in-memory and SQLite options for the material repository (cuts repository is still in-memory).
+- Core pipeline (Discovery -> Cutting) is fully functional with both in-memory and SQLite options for both material and cuts repositories.
 - Basic text cutting is implemented.
-- Material timestamps are refactored and correctly managed.
+- Material and cut timestamps are properly managed.
+- SQLite implementation is complete with proper foreign key constraints and transaction handling.

 ## Known Issues

-- `SqliteCutsRepository` is not yet implemented; cuts are only stored in memory.
+- No major issues at this time.
+SQLite implementation is fully functional for both repositories.